-Dr. Fair trained as a Fellow in Dematopathology with James W. Patterson, M.D. at the University of Virginia, Charlottesville and is board-certified in Anatomic, Clinical, and Dematopathology by the American Colleges of Pathology and Dermatology.
-He holds a faculty appointment in the Dermatology and Pathology departments of the Eastern Virginia Medical School, has authored several publications in peer reviewed journals, and reviews scholarly articles submitted for publication.
+Dr. Fair trained as a Fellow in Dermatopathology with James W. Patterson, M.D. at the University of Virginia, Charlottesville, and is board-certified in Anatomic, Clinical, and Dermatopathology by the American Colleges of Pathology and Dermatology.
+He holds a faculty appointment in the Dermatology and Pathology departments of the Eastern Virginia Medical School, has authored several publications in peer-reviewed journals, and reviews scholarly articles submitted for publication.

 Robert A. Frazier, Jr., M.D.

 Dr. Frazier received his medical degree from the University of Tennessee at Memphis.
 His residency in pathology was at the UT-Memphis Baptist Hospital.
 Dr. Frazier trained as a Fellow in Dermatopathology with A. Bernard Ackerman, M.D. at Jefferson Medical College in Philadelphia, PA.

 Dr. Frazier is board-certified in Anatomic, Clinical, and Dermatopathology by the American Colleges of Pathology and Dermatology and holds a faculty appointment in the Dermatology and Pathology departments of the Eastern Virginia Medical School.
 Currently he is a member of the Virginia beach and Norfolk Medical Societies as well as the medical Society of Virginia, the Virginia Society of Pathologists, and numerous national medical organizations.

 Michael T. Ryan, D.O.